 Note: By default, the port is

-Note: All sensitive credentials are automatically encrypted and stored at 2,048-bit encryption.
+Note: All sensitive credentials are automatically encrypted and stored at Advanced Encryption Standard (AES)-256 encryption.
 For security purposes, avoid including user credentials as custom properties within the Connection URL input.

 - Select the environments to use with the connection, and click Save.